How to Write a Horror Short Story: A Complete Guide for Beginners

 Stephen King headshot

 We might as well start with the reigning king of horror fiction, Stephen King.
-Having written somewhere around a gazillion novels, King has some hard-earned wisdom to share on the craft of writing horror fiction.
+Having written somewhere around a gazillion novels, King has some hard-earned wisdom to share on the craft of writing horror stories.

 His 2000 book On Writing: A Memoir of the Craft is a riveting read.
 True to its title, much of the book is about his life as a writer.